jacobl3371/sep10-freedom-project/tool/learning-log/learning-log.md

 let sliderContainer = document.getElementById('sliderContainer');
 ```

-*
-    *

 * Can have the code within the parenthesis changed to only slider to reference only the ul element the elements forming the cards are inside and not the overlaying div
             * Making no difference in the output

+3/24/2024
+* Combining my carousel and navbar
+    * Tinkering with freedom project webpage layout/wireframe
+* To make the carousel function properly and not bring the user back to the previous slide two seconds after they click
+    *